Si-za1/OpenCV/README.md

 # ImagiMatrix
-This is a repository to consolidate all the ML utilities in one place.
+This is a repository to consolidate all the Image related utilities in one place.

 💫 **Version 0.0.1**